 Where did the sudden fascination with crypto begin?
 The astronomical rise of Bitcoin, the industry standard, is a central cog in creating the Beatles-like craze.
 But it is worth noting that, for every Bitcoin, there are thousands of alternatives that are likely to never show the life-changing returns that have made the craze so lucrative.

 Before we dive into some of the more popular cryptocurrencies that are available, it is important to start from the beginning.
-In many ways, crypto has evolved into a living, breathing ecosystem that has its own terminology and societal construct; think, “Lord of the Flies”, without the boulder rolling over one of their own.
+In many ways, crypto has evolved into a living, breathing ecosystem that has its own terminology and societal constructs; think, “Lord of the Flies”, without the boulder rolling over one of their own.

 Let’s start with what cryptocurrency is, and more importantly what it is not.
 Cryptocurrency, in its most simplistic form, is digitized money that can be spent online for goods and services.
 Ok, so it is like a U.S. dollar or British pound?